-Nephelometric Turbidity Unit (NTU): A measure of the clarity of water.
+Nephelometric Turbidity Unit (NTU): A measure of particles in water.
 Turbidity in excess of 5 NTU is just noticeable to the average person.

 Non-Detects (ND): Laboratory Analysis indicates that the constituent is not present.

 Picocuries per liter (pCi/L): A measure of the radioactivity in water.